Your Child's Changing Voice

 As puberty continues, his body adjusts to the new size of the larynx, and the croaks and squeaks begin to taper off.
 After that, the new, deeper voice becomes much more stable and easier to control.

-Along with other obvious changes in the way your son looks, there's a significant change in the throat area.
 When his larynx grows bigger, it tilts to a different angle inside the neck and part of it sticks out at the front of the throat.
 This is the "Adam's apple."
 In girls, the larynx also grows bigger but not as much as a boy's does, which is why girls don't have prominent Adam's apples.

-Everyone's timetable is different, so some boys' voices might start to change earlier and some might start a little later.
+Everyone's timing is different, so some boys' voices might start to change earlier and some might start a little later.
 A boy's voice typically begins to change between ages 11 and 14½, usually just after the major growth spurt.
 Some boys' voices might change gradually, whereas others' might change quickly.

 - A Parent's Guide to Surviving the Teen Years